Depressant Drug Rehab in Washington State

 Barbiturates are sedative-hypnotic central nervous system prescription depressants and classic downers.
 Therefore they too give off sleep-inducing and relaxing effects, although they do suppress REM sleep.

-Instead, most doctors now prescribe patients benzodiazepines to treat their anxiety or sleep issues.
+Most doctors now prescribe patients benzodiazepines to treat their anxiety or sleep issues.
 This is because benzodiazepines are less addictive than barbiturates.
 Common types of barbiturates include Mebaral, Luminal, and Nembutal.

 Sleeping Medications

-Sleeping medications, pills, or z-drugs, include any central nervous system sleep-aid that’s a non-benzodiazepine.
+Sleeping medications, pills, or z-drugs, include any central nervous system sleep aid that’s a non-benzodiazepine.
 Sleeping pills are depressant drugs specifically made to treat insomnia and other sleep disorders.
 Therefore they can’t also treat anxiety disorders.

 Sleeping medications differ from benzodiazepines and barbiturates in the way that they stimulate GABA neurotransmitters.
-Although the side effects and risks of sleeping pills are less than benzodiazepines and barbiturates, people can still become dependent on them or addicted to them.
+Although the side effects and risks of sleeping pills are less than benzodiazepines and barbiturates, people can still become dependent or addicted to them.
 Common types of sleeping medications include Ambien, Lunesta, and Sonata.

 Opioids

 People primarily use opioids to treat pain.
 Opioids come in legal and illegal forms.
 The illegal form of opioids is called heroin.
-Examples of legal prescription forms of opioids include codeine and hydrocodone.
+Free by the Sea offers heroin addiction treatment in Ocean Park, Washington.

 Codeine, methadone, and hydrocodone also differ from one another in that codeine is a natural opiate, hydrocodone is a semi-synthetic opioid, and methadone is a fully synthetic opioid.
 One thing that all three of these and all other opioids have in common is their highly addictive properties.
-That’s why we’re in an opioid epidemic right now.

 Short-Term Effects of Prescription Depressants

-Because of how strong prescription depressants are, using sedatives and tranquilizers with other substances can slow down a person’s heart rate and breathe to the point of death.
+Because of how strong prescription depressants are, using sedatives and tranquilizers with other substances can slow down a person’s heart rate and breathing to the point of death.
 On the flip side, using high doses of a prescription depressant can impair your judgment, memory, concentration, and coordination.
 It can also cause a person to experience irritability, paranoia, suicidal thoughts, agitation, and aggression.

 Other short-term effects of a prescription depressant include: